-In June 2018, we presented in a poster presentation at the 2018 ASCO Annual Meeting that patients treated with Plinabulin dosed 30 minutes after docetaxel for the prevention of docetaxel CIN reported less bone pain, which was clinically meaningful, and had comparable neutrophil counts and comparable neutropenia reduction compared to patients treated with Neulasta 24 hours after docetaxel.
+In the Phase 2 portion of Study 105, patients treated with Plinabulin dosed 30 minutes after docetaxel for the prevention of docetaxel CIN had comparable neutrophil counts and comparable neutropenia reduction and reported less bone pain, which was clinically meaningful, compared to patients treated with Neulasta 24 hours after docetaxel, with an overall product profile that we believe could address the limitations of the current standard of care.
 These results established the recommended dose of 40 mg (equivalent to 20 mg/m2) for the Phase 3 portion of the trial based on a clear dose response in grade 4 neutropenia incidence and the DSN as indicated in the table below.